Frequently Asked Questions

-Riding a bicycle from Houston to Austin or San Antonio to the River and back is no easy task, even for the experienced.
+Riding a bicycle from Houston to Austin is no easy task, even for the experienced.
 It takes preparation, training and of course a bicycle (with gears!).
 The Ready2Roll Cycling training rides are intended to help you adequately prepare so that you not only will make it to the finish but will have a wonderful experience and likely want to do it again.
 Sounds crazy, right?

 OK, so no need to get all worried.
 We suggest the following to help you get underway:

 Get a bicycle, have it checked out with the bike shop ensuring it fits you well and mechanically is in good condition.
 You certainly don’t need to experience bike problems or pain in your body on your rides.

 Get checked out with your family doctor so they understand what you are going to do and know you are in sound condition.

 Begin or proceed with an exercise program so that you are working out aerobically at least a few days a week.
 This could be biking, spin classes, running, swimming, stair climber, etc. This exercise will help with your conditioning for the weekend rides.

 Attend the scheduled weekend Ready2Roll Cycling training rides and listen to the starting announcements.
 You will be asked to ride your bike with others that ride about the same pace (Miles Per Hour).
 This is VERY important.
 Riding with people faster or slower is challenging and quite often, doesn’t result in a very good experience.
 Also, from a safety standpoint, riding with the “wrong” group does cause people to either pass you, or you to pass them.
 It is best to ride with people that ride about the same pace as you.

 Many tips will be shared on the training rides from safety, etiquette, bike maintenance, fundraising for MS and more.